‘Cobra Kai’ Has Just Been Renewed For A Second Season On YouTube Red And Fans Are Overjoyed

 — Yahoo Entertainment (@YahooEnt) May 10, 2018

-The magic of Cobra Kai comes not only from the hugely talented cast involved in it, but also from the three visionary men who had long been dreaming of a continuation of Karate Kid.
+The magic of Cobra Kai comes not only from the hugely talented cast involved in it, but also from the three visionary men who had long been dreaming of a continuation of The Karate Kid.

-Josh Heald, Jon Hurwitz and Hayden Schlossberg approached Ralph Macchio and William Zabka, describing to them both what they hoped to achieve with the new show.
+Josh Heald, Jon Hurwitz, and Hayden Schlossberg approached Ralph Macchio and William Zabka, describing to them both what they hoped to achieve with the new show.
 Besides creating beautifully touching stories, they then went on to direct most of Cobra Kai, something that will not be changing in Season 2.

 Meanwhile, it is being reported that both Caleeb Pinkett and James Lassiter will be taking the helm once again as executive producers of the drama.